sarikaya/AlisverisUzmani/README.md

 # Alışveriş Uzmanı

-This location based app lists the nearest stores which have searched product with respect to user's location.
+This location based app lists prices of nearest stores which have searched product with respect to user's location.

 First user scan a barcode of the product.
-Then app lists the nearest stores which have scanned product with respect to user's location.
+Then app lists prices of nearest stores which have scanned product with respect to user's location.

 App has also has shopping list and discounted products features.